 Still, nobody should write in expectation of affirmation, and nobody should expect to be read only by people who agree with the author.
 Sartre says that, if that were the case, literature would be pointless.
 T

 argeting your audience can make sense only in one case, keeping in mind the role of a writer: you, as a writer, must always write in an attempt to raise the intellectual level of your readers.
 You can offer them something they can understand, but also something that will challenge them, which will result in expanding their horizons.

 Creating quality characters in one’s writing

-The characters you create should be alive, of flesh and blood, not artificial and mechanical beings that simply mouth your words and thoughts.
-You should imagine real life situations, even recall social gatherings or conflicts, and simply write them down.
+As Jean Paul Sartre said, the characters you create should be alive, of flesh and blood, not artificial and mechanical beings that simply mouth your words and thoughts.
+You should imagine real-life situations, even recall social gatherings or conflicts, and simply write them down.
 Don’t be humble when creating them.

 When speaking about the role of a writer, Sartre says that a writer must find his true calling inside himself, and be aware of the impact he may have.
 He mustn’t be oblivious to his own worth.
 He mustn’t think: why should I bother, I will only have one or two thousand readers; he has to think: what if I write something that changes the world?
 He has to be aware of the power of words.
 Sartre speaks about a true writer:

 He knows that words, as Brice-Parrain says, are “loaded pistols“.
 If he speaks, he fires.
 He may be silent, but since he has chosen to fire, he must do it like a man, by aiming at targets, and not like a child, at random, by shutting his eyes and firing merely for the pleasure of hearing the shot go off.